MushroomCyber/Loadout/README.md

 loadout history --tool nuclei
 ```

-The report carries how each tool's download was checked, and names the ones that
+The report says how each tool's download was checked.
+Anything that arrived
-arrived unchecked in a section of their own — with the `--allow-unverified` that
+unchecked gets its own section, along with the `--allow-unverified` that
-permitted it, where that is what happened.
-Three outcomes are kept apart rather
+permitted it.
+Three outcomes are kept apart:

-than merged: a check that passed (named by method, `checksum` or `gpg`), a
+- a check that passed, named by method (`checksum`, `gpg`);
-provider with no check of ours to run (`n/a` — apt verifies its own package
+- `n/a`, where there was no check of ours to run — apt verifies its own
+  package signatures;
-signatures), and a check that ran with nothing to verify against.
-Only the last
+- a check that ran with nothing to verify against.

-is an unverified install, and it is the one a challenged finding asks about.
+Only the third is an unverified install, and it is the one a challenged
+finding asks about.

-This is read out of the install history rather than current state, so it survives
+All of it is read out of the install history, not current state, so it
-a reinstall and still answers for a tool that has since been removed.
+survives a reinstall and still answers for a tool you have since removed.

 ### Take it elsewhere